• Skip to primary navigation

 Wind the secondary winding.

-To mitigate interference issues consider adding a noise suppression circuit and/or placing a capacitor of approximately 1nF/Y1 between the primary and secondary sides.
+To reduce the interference issues consider adding a noise reduction circuit and by placing a capacitor of approximately 1nF/Y1 between the primary and secondary sides.

-For more detailed parameters and specifications go through the datasheet for the TNY263 – TNY268 series.
+For more detailed settings and information go through the datasheet for the TNY263 and TNY268 series.

 Note that as the series number increases the potential power handling capability also increases.

-These can be integrated into the schematic provided above although the pinout may vary.
+These can be integrated into the schematic provided above although the pinout may differ some what.

 Safety Caution: